 If a defect or flaw is discovered in assets held by the Group, or if it is found that these assets have the potential to cause an adverse effect on human health or the surrounding environment, the Group may incur expenses to rectify the situation, restore conditions to their original status or compensate for damage.
-If a defect or flaw is discovered in a product sold by the Group, expenses incurred to rectify the situation or compensate for damage, as well as reduced trust in the Group, may adversely affect financial conditions.
+If a defect or flaw is discovered in a product sold by the Group, expenses incurred to rectify the situation or compensate for damage, as well as reduced trust in the Group, may adversely affect earnings and financial conditions of the Group.